-The ProEd graphics-based tool allows the user to visually describe a Workflow process using standard BPMN (Business Process Modeling Notation) graphic notation.
+The ProEd graphics-based tool allows the user to visually describe a Workflow process using a single graphical notation inspired from the BPMN standard (Business Process Modeling Notation) graphic notation.
 All elements of the Workflow can be displayed, such as activities, transitions, iterations, etc. Values for performers, mappers, hooks, etc. can be set at the project or activity level as necessary.
 Finally, the Workflow process can be saved using the XPDL standard notation.